kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 * Windows reference network plugins win-bridge and win-overlay do not currently implement [CNI spec](https://github.com/containernetworking/cni/blob/master/SPEC.md) v0.4.0 due to missing "CHECK" implementation.
 * The Flannel VXLAN CNI has the following limitations on Windows:

 1. Node-pod connectivity isn't possible by design.
-It's only possible for local pods with Flannel [PR 1096](https://github.com/coreos/flannel/pull/1096)
+It's only possible for local pods with Flannel v0.12.0 (or higher).
 2. We are restricted to using VNI 4096 and UDP port 4789.
 The VNI limitation is being worked on and will be overcome in a future release (open-source flannel changes).
 See the official [Flannel VXLAN](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan) backend docs for more details on these parameters.

 ##### DNS {#dns-limitations}